- Planning Documents

 The sections immediately below focus on how to use Learn-Biology.com with your students and how to calendar your course.

-In each linked unit guide, you’ll find
+In each unit guide (linked above), you’ll find

 - Learning objectives.
-These are based closely on what’s in the College Board’s Course and exam description, but written in a student-friendly format that you can share with your students.
+These are based closely on what’s in the College Board’s Course and exam description but written in a student-friendly format that you can share with your students.

 - Ideas and links for labs and other activities.